joez2450/apcsa-freedom-project/tool/learning-log.md

     var name = "Joe"
     print(name)
     ```
 Note: Semicolons are optional in Swift.
 However, it drastically improves readability, which is beneficial when you have to debug your code.
+Some concepts in Swift are very similar to JavaScript.

 * At last, I changed the value of my original variable by using the `=` constructor to reassign its value: